 - Inserts and Deletes

 As inserts and deletes occur in the index, the directory remains unchanged.
-Documents are always inserted into newly created files.
-Documents that are deleted are not removed from the files.
-They are flagged in the file, deletable, and are not removed from the files until the index is optimized.
+Documents are always inserted into newly created segment files.
+Documents that are deleted are not removed from the segment files.
+They are flagged in the file, deletable, and are not removed from the segments until the segment is merged as part of normal index updates.

 - Master and Slave